-- CD-R/RW if you are creating CD, insert a blank disc so that the program can determine its capacity. - ISO image having created an ISO disk image, you will be able to burn it onto any kind of recordable DVD, using DVD recording software.
-Creating a bootable DVD directly from Bootable Media Builder is impossible. - any other media your PC can boot from, such as USB flash drives, etc.
+- CD-R/RW if you are creating CD or DVD, insert a blank disc so that the program can determine its capacity. - ISO image having created an ISO disc image, you will be able to burn it onto any kind of recordable CD or DVD, using CD/DVD recording software.